jrleeman/TGE/content/shop/machine_tools/EDM.rst

 Safety Precautions
 ------------------
-dielectric fluid or part when the machine is in operation.
+The main safety hazards with EDM are shock and slip.
+Avoid contact with the dielectric fluid or part when the machine is in operation.
 If the dielectric is spilled or is on your hands, make sure it is promptly cleaned as it is a slip and dropping hazard.
 Talk to your machine shop supervisor to learn any safety